civo/civo-csi/README.md

 The CSI Sanity suite is integrated as well as some custom unit tests and is a simple `go test` away 🥳

-This will run the full Kubernetes Storage SIG's suiet of tests against the endpoints we're supposed to have implemented to comply with the spec.
+This will run the full Kubernetes Storage SIG's suit of tests against the endpoints we're supposed to have implemented to comply with the spec.

 #### B. Install in to a cluster